Simplifying Secure Merchant Authentication While Reducing Login Failures

 Design an information architecture that can support future product expansion without increasing navigation complexity.

-The Merchant Dashboard was redesigned to improve navigation efficiency, increase feature discoverability, and create a more scalable user experience.
+The Merchant Dashboard was redesigned to improve navigation efficiency, increase feature discoverability, and establish a scalable foundation that supports future product growth while keeping the experience familiar for existing merchants.

 Simplify navigation hierarchy

-Related features were reorganized into logical groups, making important functions easier to locate and reducing the time required to complete common tasks.
+Reorganized related features into intuitive groups, making frequently used functions easier to find and reducing the effort required to complete everyday tasks.

 Improve menu guidance